Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 State-Based Loan Repayment Programs

-In addition to the federal programs listed, many states offer loan repayment programs for NPs or healthcare providers.
-In some cases, these programs offer the possibility to repay a large amount, while other programs provide only modest assistance.
+In addition to the federal programs listed, many states offer loan-repayment programs for NPs or other healthcare providers.
+In some cases, these programs allow repayment of a large amount, while other programs provide only modest assistance.

 NPs looking to get state-based student loan repayment can find information about loan repayment options on their state’s website.